The Morialta Conservation Park Playground is ready for play, and it’s pretty amazing.

 The play structures are not your traditional looking playground equipment.
 They are very creative and provide plenty of physical challenges for kids.
 There are some scary sections, and yes, they could fall – but that’s what makes it fun.
 There’s a good dose of measured risk-taking involved and they’ll get plenty of exercise.
 My very avid rock climber, Miss 12, used up quite a lot of energy and found the climb to the top of the largest rock structures was a good workout.
 Mr 9 scrambled up with much delight.
 They’ll be back to tackle it again very soon for sure!

 There are many features incorporating Aboriginal culture which gives the playground a beautiful and respectful link to its surroundings and history.
-Look out for features by local Artist Allan Sumner like the one pictured above.

 Please be aware that it is not a fenced playground so younger children will need close supervision as the creek is not far away, as well as Stradbroke Road.
 There are toilets and bbq facilities as well as tables and chairs.